TeachBoost/ui-kit/README.md

     gulp dist
     bower version <VERSION>

-Where <VERSION> is a semver version like "0.0.1".
+Where <VERSION> is a server version like "0.0.1".
 To see the current version look in the `bower.json` file or run `git tag`.